zydou/arti/maint/keygen-openssh-test/README.md

 generating expanded-ed25519 and x25519 keys.

 You shouldn't need to run `keygen-open-ssh-test` directly.
-Instead, prefer using the provided `generate.sh` script to generate the test keys.
+Instead, prefer using the provided `generate` script to generate the test keys.

 ```